MITRECND/htpy/README.md

   this without altering the callback definition to account for the new object will cause htpy to raise an error when calling your callback.
-* del_obj(object): Stop passing ''object'' to each callback as the last argument. '''XXX: Does it make sense to have this?
-Removing an object but still using the callback definition that expects it will cause problems'''
+* del_obj(object): Stop passing ''object'' to each callback as the last argument.
+XXX: Does it make sense to have this?
+Removing an object but still using the callback definition that expects it will cause problems
 * req_data(data): Send ''data'' into the parser.
 The data will be treated as a request.
-You do not have to send the entire request at once, you can send it into the parser as you get it. '''XXX: Document return value'''
+You do not have to send the entire request at once, you can send it into the parser as you get it.
+XXX: Document return value
 * req_data_consumed(): Return the number of request bytes consumed by the parser.
 * res_data(data): Send ''data'' into the parser.
 The data will be treated as a response.
-You do not have to send the entire response at once, you can send it into the parser as you get it. '''XXX: Document return value'''
+You do not have to send the entire response at once, you can send it into the parser as you get it.
+XXX: Document return value
 * res_data_consumed(): Return the number of response bytes consumed by the parser.
 * get_last_error(): Return a dictionary of the last log message with level